 All assignments and projects will be graded as either complete or incomplete.
 If a project is judged incomplete, you will have an opportunity to complete it or redo it the following week.
-If you cannot complete the final project by March 15th, you may take an incomplete for the course.
-No penalty will be assessed for late final projects - they can be handed in as late as the following quarter and your incomplete grade will be changed at that time, but you must make a coherent presentation on March 18th.
+If you have trouble getting the project completed by March 14th, please contact Professor Wilensky to make arrangements for an extension.
+No penalty will be assessed for late final projects - they can be handed in as late as the following quarter and your incomplete grade will be changed at that time, but you must make a coherent presentation on March 12th and present a poster for your project during a public project expo.
 You will also be assessed on your class participation both in class and virtually.